NathanielFisher1/RNA-seq_Demo_Project/README.md

 # ATACseq Project Proposal
 ## Methods

-Two replicates for atacseq will be downloaded from public accession database.
-Read QC will be performed with Fastqc (v0.11.7) and adapter trimming will be performed with trimmomatic (0.39).
-BowTie2 (v2.5.1) (args: -X 2000) will be used for alignment.
-Mitochondrial reads will be removed using samtools (v1.12) view and alignment QC will be performed with samtools flagstats.
-Tagmentation bias of transposase preferentially cleaving certain motifs will be normalized using deeptools (v3.5.1) (args: alignmentSieve --ATACshift).
-Then ATACSeqQC (v4.3 via Bioconductor v3.18) will be used to filter out nuceosome bound reads and duplicate reads.
+Three replicates for RNAseq of a WT and KO cell line will be downloaded from public accession database.
+Read QC will be performed with Fastqc (v0.11.7).
+STAR (v2.7.11b) will be used to align reads and Samtools (v1.19.2) flagstats will assess alignment quality.

-Peak calling will be performed using MACS3 (v3.0.1) and reproducible peaks will be defined as those existing in both replicates based on analysis using bedtools intersect (v2.31.0).
-Analysis of peaks will include searching for motif enrichment, peak annotation, dsitribution of peaks in genomic regions, and potentially integration of peak data with RNAseq data.
+Reads will be counted using Verse (v0.1.5) and filtered for genes that have counts > 0 for at least two of three replicates.
+DESeq2 (v3.19) will be used for differential expression analysis in R and fgsea (v3.19) will be used for Gene Set enrichement analysis while ernichR (v3.2) will be used for gene enrichment analysis.

 ## Questions

-1. Are there any concerning aspects of the quality control of the sequencing reads?
+1. Are there any concerning aspects of the quality control of your sequencing reads?
 2. Are there any concerning aspects of the quality control related to alignment?
-3. Based on quality control, will any samples be excluded from further analysis?
+3. Based on quality control, will any samples be exluded from further analysis?
-4. How many peaks are present in each of the replicates?
+4. How many genes are significant at your chosen statistical threshold?
-5. How many peaks are present in the set of reproducible peaks?
-What strategy was used to determine “reproducible” peaks?
-6. What can chromatin accessibility let us infer biologically?
+5. How similar are the results from GSEA and gene set enrichment?
+Are there any notable differences?
+6. Are differences expected?
+If so, why?
+7. What do the results imply about potentional biological functions of the factor of interest?

 ## Deliverables

-1. Produce a fragment length distribution plot for each of the samples
+1. Produce either a sample-to-sample distance plot from the counts matrix or a PCA biplot
-2. Produce a table of how many alignments for each sample before and after filtering alignments falling on the mitochondrial chromosome
-3. Create a signal coverage plot centered on the TSS (plotProfile) for the nucleosome-free regions (NFR) and the nucleosome-bound regions (NBR)
-4. A table containing the number of peaks called in each replicate, and the number of reproducible peaks
-5. A single BED file containing the reproducible peaks you determined from the experiment.
+2. A CSV containing all of the results from your DE analysis
-6. Perform motif finding on reproducible peaks
+3. A histogram showing the distribution of log2FoldChanges of your DE genes
+4. A volcano plot that distinguishes between significant and non-significant DE genes as well as labels up- and downregulated genes
+5. Label the top ten most significant genes with their associated gene name / gene symbol.
+6. Perform a GSEA (FGSEA) analysis on all the genes discovered in the experiment
-7. Create a single table / figure with the most interesting results
+7. Create a single table / figure that reports the most interesting results
-8. Perform a gene enrichment analysis on the annotated peaks using a well-validated gene enrichment tool
+8. Use your list of DE genes at your chosen statistical threshold and perform a basic enrichment analysis using a tool of your choice
-9. Create a single table / figure with the most interesting results
+9. Create a single table / figure that reports the most interesting results
-10. Produce a figure that displays the proportions of regions that appear to have accessible chromatin called as a peak (Promoter, Intergenic, Intron, Exon, TTS, etc.)